garylirocks/quickrefs/azure-sql-db.markdown

   ![Business critical architecture](./images/azure_sql-business-critical.png)

-  - data and log files are stored on direct-attached SSD
+  - Data and log files are stored on direct-attached SSD
-  - like deploying an Always On availability group (AG) behind the scenes
+  - It deploys an Always On availability group (AG) behind the scenes
-  - there are three secondary replicas, **only one** of them could be used as a read-only endpoint
+  - There are three secondary replicas, **only one** of them could be used as a read-only endpoint
   - A transaction can complete a commit when at least one the secondary replicas has hardened the change for its transcation log
   - Highest performance and availability of all Azure SQL service tiers